-Mark Foulon is Professor of Industry and Business at the National Defense University’s Dwight D. Eisenhower School for National Security and Resource Strategy.
+Mark Foulon is Professor of Industry and Business at the National Defense University’s Dwight D. Eisenhower School for National Security and Resource Strategy (ES).
+At ES, he teaches and is Course Director for the Economics of National Security and Industry Analysis core courses.
+He has also taught National Security Policy and Strategy and the Strategic Leader Foundations Course.

-Prior to joining the Eisenhower School faculty, Foulon was a member of the Senior Executive Service in the United States Department of Commerce.
-At Commerce, Foulon was Deputy Under Secretary for Industry and Security from 2003–2006 and Acting Under Secretary of Industry and Security from 2006–2007.
+Prior to joining the ES faculty, Foulon was a member of the Senior Executive Service in the United States Department of Commerce.
+At Commerce, Foulon was Deputy Undersecretary for Industry and Security from 2003-2006 and Acting Under Secretary of Industry and Security from 2006-2007.
 He also served on detail to the Department of the Treasury as Chief of Staff for International Affairs.

-Foulon came to the Commerce Department from the Department of State, where he was a member of the Policy Planning Staff and a senior speechwriter to the Secretary of State.
-A former Foreign Service Officer with experience in the Middle East and Europe, Foulon also served as an aide to U.S. Senator Bill Bradley focusing on trade and national security.
+Foulon came to the Commerce Department from the Department of State, where he was a member of the Policy Planning Staff and a senior speechwriter to Secretary of State Colin Powell.
+A former Foreign Service Officer with experience in the Middle East and Europe, Foulon also served as an aide to U.S. Senator Bill Bradley focusing on international trade and national security.

 A native of Spokane, Washington, Foulon is a graduate of Yale and Oxford University, where he was a Rhodes Scholar.